ikunetwork/WhitePaper/README.md

 * `devTools B`
 * 2nd priority to upgrade to clinical trial subject
-* `RST[x]`
+* Fees in `RST[x]`

 Establishing a profile on the IN provides access to the Network Digital Wallet NDW.
 The NDW will serve to hold BTC, ETH, IKU and all `RST[x]`, and is expected to also eventually hold digitalized fiat, providing for efficient capital formation and value exchange.
-In addition, the NDW enables IKU holders to earn `RST[x]` as \[z%\] of all of the `RSTCrowdsale`, pro-rata, will flow to IKU holders in exchange for running the Network, utility of  `devTools B` .
-Such model gives an IKU holder the opportunity to have rights to all the research on Network.
+In addition, the NDW enables IKU holders to earn fees in `RST[x]` as \[z%\] of all of the `RSTCrowdsale`, pro-rata, will flow to `IKU` holders in exchange for running and participating in the Network.
+Such model gives an IKU holder the opportunity to contribute and have rights to all R&D initiatives on the Network.

 ### `RST[x]` Value